Twin teacher strikes possible in Minneapolis and St. Paul

 “We’re fighting for safe and stable schools. … We are no longer going to allow Band-aids to be put in place for the status quo,” said Greta Callahan, who leads the teachers chapter in the Minneapolis union.

-That requires not just better pay for teachers, but living wages for hourly workers such as education support professionals, counselors and social workers, she said.
-And it means measures to remedy the high turnover rate amid the district has experienced during the pandemic.
+That requires not just better pay for teachers, but living wages for hourly workers such as education support professionals, as well as salaried staff such as counselors and social workers, she said.
+And it means measures to remedy the high turnover rate that the district has experienced during the pandemic.

 Callahan said her chapter has lost more than 600 licensed teachers over the past year and a half.
 Laden said the district has more than 200 support staff vacancies.